Biden condemns Tennessee Republicans for ‘shocking’ move to expel Democrats

 President said decision was ‘without precedent’

-President Biden condemned Tennessee Republicans on Thursday for pushing to remove three Democratic lawmakers who participated in a gun violence protest on the statehouse floor last week.
+President Biden condemned Tennessee Republicans on Thursday for pushing to remove three Democratic lawmakers who participated in a gun violence protest on the statehouse floor last week following the recent Nashville mass shooting that killed six people at an elementary school.

 “Three kids and three officials gunned down in yet another mass shooting.
 And what are GOP officials focused on?
 Punishing lawmakers who joined thousands of peaceful protesters calling for action,” the president wrote on Twitter on Thursday.
 “It’s shocking, undemocratic, and without precedent.”